d-floe/quartzv4/content/keebs/22_Ultra-Compact-Model-F62.md

 ![[22_Ultra-Compact-Model-F62-4.png]]
 ![[22_Ultra-Compact-Model-F62-5.png]]

 After about a day of soaking and stripping, the final result turned out pretty decent.
-There's some blemishes from the raw Zinc but some people say they like it.
+There's some blemishes from the raw aluminum but some people say they like it.
 I'm still on the fence about it, but if it starts to really bother me I'll get it cerakoted in [H-151 Satin Aluminum](https://www.cerakote.com/shop/cerakote-coating/H-151/satin-aluminum).

 ![[22_Ultra-Compact-Model-F62-11.png]]